 All charger installations should be done by a licensed electrician to ensure a safe and proper installation.
-When you book your EV Charging installation with 3e Electrical Construction an electrician will come to inspect your home and determine the following in order to provide a precise quotation.
+When you book your EV Charger installation with 3e Electrical Construction an electrician will come to inspect your home and determine the following in order to provide a precise quotation:

-- An inspection of your panel to determine if you have a sufficient space.
+- An inspection of your panel to determine if you have sufficient space.

 The distance from the electrical panel to the charging location can alter the cost substantially.
 A 40-amp circuit requires 8-gauge wire at more than $3 per foot.
 Stepping up the amperage for faster charging requires a thicker-gauge wire, which costs more.